huy310304/GPUMD-UVA/MgNiO/README.md

-# Results and Discussion for MgNiO thermal conductivity
+# Results and Discussion for thermal conductivity of MgNiO

 ## [See Simulation Setup for MgNiO](./Running)